dariusjvc/nodejs-rest-api-for-ethereum/README.md

 ```

 # How to deploy:
-1. Deploy the smart conctract in the blockcchain network
+1. Deploy the smart contract in the blockcchain network
 2. git clone https://github.com/dariusjvc/JavaEthereumAPI.git
 3. npm install
 4. npm run start